-You can add cameras to the by clicking on Edit Camera List button. iQ will show this dialog.
+You can add cameras to the by Edit Camera List clicking on button. iQ will show this dialog.
 You can enter a Name/description in the Alias box and then select a camera from the list iQ provides.
-We suggest that you keep the alisa short because it is used to name the calibration setting in conjunction with the magnification of the objectives chosen.
+We suggest that you keep the alisa short because it is used to name the calibration setting in conjunction magnification of with the objectives chosen.
 When you click on the down arrow box, highlitghted with a circle here, the list of cameras supported in iQ is automatically populated by iQ, along with their pixel sizes.